David P. Farrington: Research

-Farrington is known for his research on the development of criminal behaviour throughout the life course; notably, he collaborated on the Cambridge Study in Delinquent Development with the study's original director, Donald J. West.
+Farrington was known for his research on the development of criminal behaviour throughout the life course; notably, he collaborated on the Cambridge Study in Delinquent Development with the study's original director, Donald J. West.
 This study followed 411 London boys born just before and after 1953, and was conducted over 24 years.
-He has also published studies comparing crime rates and the probability of imprisonment given conviction of a crime in the United Kingdom and the United States.
-He is also known for his work on evaluating the effectiveness of interventions intended to prevent crime, such as closed-circuit televisions.
+He also published studies comparing crime rates and the probability of imprisonment given conviction of a crime in the United Kingdom and the United States.
+He was also known for his work on evaluating the effectiveness of interventions intended to prevent crime, such as closed-circuit televisions.

-Farrington has also published on a number of related topics within the field of criminology, including crime and physical health; bullying; and offender profiling.
-He has authored eight systematic reviews for the Campbell Collaboration.
+Farrington also published on a number of related topics within the field of criminology, including crime and physical health; bullying; and offender profiling.
+He authored eight systematic reviews for the Campbell Collaboration.

+Death

+Farrington died on 5 November 2024, at the age of 80.

-Honors and awards
+Honours and awards

 In 2003, Farrington received an Order of the British Empire (OBE) for his services to criminology.
 In 2013, Farrington received the Stockholm Prize in Criminology for his work on early-life crime prevention programs.
-He has also received the Thorsten Sellin-Sheldon and Eleanor Glueck Award and the August Vollmer Award from the American Society of Criminology, the European Association of Psychology and Law's Award for Outstanding Career-Long Contributions to the Scientific Study of Law and Human Behaviour, the Joan McCord Award from the Academy of Experimental Criminology, and the Jerry Lee Award from the American Society of Criminology Division of Experimental Criminology.
+He also received the Thorsten Sellin-Sheldon and Eleanor Glueck Award and the August Vollmer Award from the American Society of Criminology, the European Association of Psychology and Law's Award for Outstanding Career-Long Contributions to the Scientific Study of Law and Human Behaviour, the Joan McCord Award from the Academy of Experimental Criminology, and the Jerry Lee Award from the American Society of Criminology Division of Experimental Criminology.

 Professional affiliations

-Farrington has been president of the American Society of Criminology (1998–1999), the European Association of Psychology and Law (1997–1999), the British Society of Criminology (1990–1993), and the Academy of Experimental Criminology (2001–2003).
+Farrington was president of the American Society of Criminology (1998–1999), the European Association of Psychology and Law (1997–1999), the British Society of Criminology (1990–1993), and the Academy of Experimental Criminology (2001–2003).
 In 1975, he became a member of the British Society of Criminology, and in 1999, he became a member of the Academy of Experimental Criminology.
-He is also a former member of the Academy of Criminal Justice Sciences (2004–2010) and International Society of Criminology (1998–2009).
+He was also a former member of the Academy of Criminal Justice Sciences (2004–2010) and International Society of Criminology (1998–2009).
 From 2015 to 2016, he was the chair of the American Society of Criminology's Division of Developmental and Life-Course Criminology.